 Basically, he is asking for insurance for a 'pre-existing condition', which no private insurance company would insure.

-Just say NO, to the insurance plan --- unless House Republicans can come up with private insurers.
+Just say NO, to the House-Republican 'private insurance bailout' plan --- unless House Republicans can come up with private insurers.

 To return to a previously visited web page location, click on the

 Back button of your web browser, a sufficient number of times.

 OR, use the History-list option of your browser.

 Or you can scroll up, to the top of this page.